MattFallsTech/Amazon-Rekognition/README.md

 <h2>Description</h2>
 In this project, I will be building an image labels generator, using Amazon Rekognition.
-Once built it will be able to recognize images that are given and add lables to the image.
+It will be able to recognise images that are given and add labels to the image.
 <br />